About OVVO Labs

 My thoughts immediately turned to constructing a more relevant metric than the Sharpe ratio.
-I reached out to my old professor with an idea of differentiating between the two types of variance, who promptly told me I was describing partial moments and he had been working with them for the last 25 years.
-When David Nawrocki showed me the partial moment formulas on the blackboard, it all just clicked!
+I reached out to my old professor with an idea of differentiating between the two types of variance, who promptly told me I was describing partial moments and that he had been working with them for the last 25 years.
+When David Nawrocki showed me the partial moment formulas on the blackboard, it all just clicked.

 Utility Theory